-Procedures for re-classification of waters of the State is governed by 38 M.R.S. §§ 464(2), 464(2-A), 464(3)(B), and 464(4)(F)(4).
+Procedures for re-classification of waters of the State are governed by 38 M.R.S. §§ 464(2), 464(3)(B), and 464(4)(F)(4).
 This statute requires the Maine Department of Environmental Protection (MDEP or the Department) to conduct water quality studies and the Board of Environmental Protection (Board) to hold hearings and, as appropriate, propose changes to the water classification system to the Legislature for final approval.

 The last comprehensive review of classification occurred in 2008 with final passage by the Maine State Legislature in 2009.
 In 2011, the classification of one waterbody was changed.
 For the current initiative, the Department obtained proposals through direct solicitation to various agencies and organizations during the summer and fall of 2017 to produce a set of draft recommendations, which were available to the public for comment from April 20 through June 5, 2018.
+After consideration of all comments received, the Department developed an updated set of draft recommendations for the Board's consideration.
+The Board held a public hearing on the Department's proposed recommendations on September 20, 2018.
+The public comment period ended on October 9, 2018.
+At the November 1, 2018 Board meeting, the Board reviewed with staff the testimony and comments received on the proposed changes.

-After consideration of all comments received, the Department has developed the updated set of draft recommendations contained in this document.
-The Board is required to conduct hearing(s) to provide an opportunity to hear comments from the public on the proposals made by the Department.
-The Board will make a recommendation to the members of the first regular session of the 129th Maine Legislature for their consideration.
-If a bill is developed, additional public hearings will be conducted by the Legislature.
+Following the Board's decision on the proposed changes to classification, the Board's recommendation will be forwarded to the members of the first regular session of the 129th Maine Legislature for their consideration.
+If a bill is authorized, additional public hearings will be conducted by the Legislature.
 Final determination of classification by the State is the function of the Legislature.
 The U.S. Environmental Protection Agency must ultimately give final approval to any changes made by the State of Maine.